oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 ### Secure database assets using Fleet Maintenance Hub in Oracle Enterprise Manager

 Starting with Enterprise Manager 13.5 RU16, the new Fleet Maintenance Hub simplifies automated database updates and upgrades.
-This hub identifies security risks, provides patch recommendations, guided workflow for image creation and enables efficient scheduling and monitoring of patching and upgrade operations.
+This hub identifies security risks, provides patch recommendations, offers guided workflows for image creation, and enables efficient scheduling and monitoring of patching and upgrade operations.
 It manages all database types, ensures compliance with patch policies, and centralizes database maintenance for enhanced security and stability.

 ### Compliance check of your database assets using Oracle Enterprise Manager
 <<Data from Shiva>>